 If you don’t know where to start… here’s where I started.

-- Start a Google Doc Spreadsheet or Excel file… you’ve heard me rant about the miracles of Google Docs here and here, but let me tell you that this guest list file will probably be the file you access most during the wedding planning process (along with may be your wedding checklist).
+- Start a Google Sheet (in Google Docs) or Excel file… you’ve heard me rant about the miracles of Google Docs here and here, but let me tell you that this guest list template will probably be the file you access most during the wedding planning process (along with may be your wedding checklist).
 For me, I kept addresses and RSVPs in the same file.

-- Typing or (writing) down all the different categories of people you plan on inviting.
+- Type or (write) down all the different categories of people you plan on inviting.
 Notice I said categories?
 I kept all of my invite names grouped into similar categories and I think it helped tremendously!

 - By categories I mean family, bridal party, college friends, hometown friends, work friends, etc.

 - I also kept it separated by bride family, groom family, etc. This way I was able to quickly find a group of people to add/delete a name or make sure I wasn’t missing any one in a specific group of people.
 This is just one way to do it, but I think it helped me.